ergoplatform/ergodocs/docs/dev/protocol/scaling/TPS.md

-# Transaction Speed
+# Evaluating Transaction Speed

-Transaction speed, specifically TPS, measures the transactions per block/second a blockchain can perform, quantifying how quickly a blockchain can complete transactions.
+Transaction speed, commonly referred to as TPS (Transactions Per Second), is a key performance indicator for blockchains.
+This metric quantifies the rate at which a blockchain can process transactions, measured in transactions per block/second.

-Below are approximated TPS values for some popular blockchains:
+Here are the estimated TPS values for a few well-known blockchains:

-* BTC - ~7 TPS (Gobbel, 2017).
+* Bitcoin (BTC) - Approximately 7 TPS (Gobbel, 2017).
-* ETH - ~15 TPS (Clincy et al (table1), 2019)
+* Ethereum (ETH) - Approximately 15 TPS (Clincy et al., 2019)
-* XRP - ~ 1500 TPS (Clincy et al (table1), 2019)
+* Ripple (XRP) - Approximately 1500 TPS (Clincy et al., 2019)
-* ADA - ~ ~7 TPS (~250 in controlled tests) (Stamoulis, 2021).
+* Cardano (ADA) - Approximately 7 TPS (Around 250 in controlled tests) (Stamoulis, 2021).
-* DOT - ~1500 TPS (Hiemstra et al., 2021)
+* Polkadot (DOT) - Approximately 1500 TPS (Hiemstra et al., 2021)

-In the context of Ergo, the TPS (transactions per second) metric is not very insightful.
-While the number of transactions a platform can handle is important, on Ergo, the weight of the transactions and the computational cost limit per block are more crucial factors.
-The cost limit of transactions is affected by various dynamic factors, including the network size and the hardware miners have.
+However, the standard TPS metric provides only a partial view of Ergo's capabilities.
+It's not just the quantity of transactions that counts; the transaction weight and the computational cost limit per block also play critical roles.
+These factors are influenced by various dynamic elements, including the network's size and the hardware resources of miners.

-With the release of [Node v5](jitc.md), the raw TPS numbers should bring us to around **47.5tx/s** - improvements on top of this are still possible.
-See [this report](https://github.com/ergoplatform/ergo/blob/d3d95e19b37c83b98de13bdf71d6d62b398e8f0d/metrics/Report.ipynb) for technical information on how this is calculated.

-To scale, Ergo must focus on raising the TPS without compromising classic blockchain assumptions and guarantees.
+With [Node v5](jitc.md) already live, Ergo's raw TPS stands at approximately **47.5 transactions/second**, and there's potential for further optimization.
+For a comprehensive technical understanding of how this figure is calculated, refer to [this report](https://github.com/ergoplatform/ergo/blob/d3d95e19b37c83b98de13bdf71d6d62b398e8f0d/metrics/Report.ipynb).

+Ergo's transaction management system incorporates the Extended Unspent Transaction Output (eUTXO) model, which surpasses the traditional UTXO model in terms of efficiency and versatility.
+This model supports multiple outputs in a transaction, each possibly carrying different tokens.
+Further, Ergo can accommodate complex DeFi transactions, fostering a wide array of DeFi applications within the network.
+By processing multiple token types per transaction output and enabling the concurrent execution of complex transactions within a block, Ergo effectively enhances its blockchain's performance and scalability.

+In scaling Ergo, the goal must be to boost TPS while maintaining the core assumptions and guarantees typically associated with blockchain technology.